-- 01. Initiated.
+01. Initiated.
 The parole disposition process is initiated by a written or verbal report describing the conditions of parole that are alleged to have been violated.
 The parolee is required to be present at the violation or revocation hearing, unless waived by the offender.
-(7-1-21)T - 02.
-Warrants.
-A warrant may be issued for the offender's arrest.

-- b.
-After receipt of a report of violation, a Commission warrant may be issued by the Executive Director or by a member or members of the Commission.
-Issuance of this warrant suspends the offender's parole until a determination has been made on the merits of the case.
-(7-1-21)T - i.
-If the location of the offender is unknown, the warrant will be entered into NCIC or other law enforcement database and will designate from which states the Commission will extradite the offender once arrested.
-At any time the Executive Director or designee may change the area of extradition.
-(7-1-21)T - ii.
+(7-1-21)T(10-13-21)T a.
+A supervising authority may issue an agent's warrant to authorize local law enforcement to transport the parolee to the appropriate jurisdiction to be housed pending an appearance before the Commission, pursuant to Section 20-227, Idaho Code.
+(7-1-21)T b.
+After receipt of a report of violation, a Commission warrant may be issued by the Executive i.
+Following arrest on a Commission warrant, the Executive Director or the Commission will decide if the parolee will be released to continue parole.
+(10-13-21)T ii.
+If the location of the offender is unknown, the warrant will be entered into National Crime Information Center or other law enforcement database and will designate from which states the Commission will extradite the offender once arrested.
+At any time the Executive Director or designee may change the area of extradition. $\frac{(7-1-21)T(10-13-21)T}{(10-13-21)T}$ iii.
 If an offender is being held in custody on new charges in a state outside of Idaho, the warrant may be placed as a detainer only, and written notice of this action will be submitted to the holding facility.
 The time limits prescribed by law for service of the factual allegations of the violation of the conditions of parole will begin on the date the holding facility notifies the Commission either the warrant has been served or is notified the offender is available for return to Idaho, whichever is earlier.
-(7-1-21)T - iii.
+(7-1-21)T iiv.
 If the offender is arrested in a state other than Idaho and refuses extradition to Idaho, it may be necessary to request a governor's warrant.
-(7-1-21)T - c.
+(7-1-21)T e.
 Parolees who have allegedly absconded from supervision are considered to be a fugitive from justice, starting from the day a Fugitive Warrant is issued by the Commission and ending upon the day of arrest on that warrant.
 Per Idaho Code Section 20-228, upon issuance of a Fugitive Warrant, parole is suspended.
 The time that a parolee is considered to be a fugitive from justice will not be counted towards the time on parole or as part of the sentence.
+(7-1-21)T